What is an Ecological Footprint?

 What is Earth Overshoot Day?

 When the entire planet is running an ecological deficit, we call it “overshoot.”
 At the global level, ecological deficit and overshoot are the same, since there is no net import of resources to the planet.

 Overshoot occurs when:

 HUMANITY’S ECOLOGICAL FOOTPRINT > EARTH’S BIOCAPACITY

 Earth Overshoot Day marks the date when humanity’s demand for ecological resources and services (Ecological Footprint) in a given year exceeds what Earth can regenerate in that year (biocapacity).

 Where does the data come from?

-Your country has an office that collects data about its citizens, including how much food (apples, pasta, orange juice) has been eaten, how much wood used to make furniture and so on.
-These offices report the data to bigger international offices that store this information for most countries in the world.
-Global Footprint Network, which calculates the Ecological Footprint for more than 200 countries, gets the data from these international and at times national offices and it into a big database on its computers to calculate how many resources each country consumes.
+Your country has offices that collect data about the country’s economic activities, agricultural productivity, imports and exports, energy consumption, etc. These data allow us to calculate how much food (apples, pasta, orange juice) has been eaten, how much wood used to make furniture, how much energy households use and so on.
+These offices report the data to international agencies, including the United Nations, that distribute this information in consistent formats for most countries in the world.
+Global Footprint Network, which calculates the Ecological Footprint for more than 200 countries, gets the data from these international offices and applies them to its comprehensive accounting database to calculate how many resources each country consumes.